 Can an employer terminate an Employment Agreement for Frustration of Contract?

 In some cases, an employer may be able to terminate the employment agreement for frustration of contract.
-Frustration of contract in this context of disability leave can occur if it becomes unlikely that the employee will be able to return to work within a reasonable amount of time.
+Frustration of contract in the context of disability leave can occur if it becomes unlikely that the employee will be able to return to work within a reasonable amount of time.
 If frustration of contract has occurred, an employer is only required to pay the employee their minimum entitlements under the Employment Standards Act.

 In this video “Basics of Long Term Disability Insurance” [6:04 min], Employment Lawyer Andrew Monkhouse covers what long term disability insurance is, how it helps employees, and what it means for employees with disability insurance.